nok/leap-motion-processing/README.md

 ## Questions?

-Don't be shy and feel free to contact me via [Twitter](http://twitter.voidplus.de).
+Don't be shy and feel free to contact me on Twitter: [@darius_morawiec](https://twitter.com/darius_morawiec)

 ## License

 The library is Open Source Software released under the [License](LICENSE.txt).
-It's developed by [Darius Morawiec](http://voidplus.de).